Jieming-Li/jieming-li.github.io/_posts/2025-03-26-know-them-flowers.md

 #### Introduction

-Flowers have a unique way of bringing joy into our lives.
-Their vibrant colors, delicate petals, and sweet fragrances create a sense of peace and happiness.
-Whether it's a single bloom on a windowsill or a vast field of wildflowers, they remind us of nature’s beauty and the simple pleasures in life.
-Flowers also hold deep meanings, symbolizing love, friendship, and renewal.
-So, let’s explore their names, meanings, and stories, and bring a little more beauty into our world.
+There have been so many times when I was walking with friends and they pointed out flowers along the street—and I found myself wishing I knew more about them.
+Who doesn’t appreciate beautiful things?
+Flowers, in particular, have a special way of bringing joy into our lives.
+Their vibrant colors, delicate petals, and gentle fragrances create a sense of peace and happiness.
+They remind us to slow down and appreciate the simple pleasures of nature.
+Beyond their beauty, flowers carry deep meanings—symbolizing love, friendship, renewal, and more.
+That’s why I’ve started collecting their names, photos, meanings, and stories.
+It’s my way of learning, appreciating, and hopefully bringing a little more beauty into the world.

 #### List